Jaguar F-Type: Worldwide sales

-Marketing and reception
+Marketing

 In August 2012, it was announced that American singer-songwriter Lana Del Rey would be the face of the F-Type, which premiered at the Paris Motor Show in September 2012.
 The car won Car of The Year at the 2013 Middle East Motor Awards.

 In April 2013 a short film called Desire was launched at the 2013 Sundance Film Festival to promote the Jaguar F-Type.
 Directed by Adam Smith from Ridley Scott Associates, starring Damian Lewis, Jordi Molla and Shannyn Sossamon.

-As part of convertible launch celebration in the UK, Jaguar launched its #YourTurnBritain campaign; inviting people to share photos that encapsulate the best of modern Britain through Facebook, Twitter, Instagram or Tumblr.
-The best images submitted would win one of four unforgettable F-Type driving experiences.
-A fleet of Union Jack liveried F-Types embarked on a 'Best of British' promotional tour as part of the car's launch activity and Jaguar's #YourTurnBritain social media campaign, with the help of ambassadors Jamie Campbell Bower, Alice Temperley, MistaJam, Graeme Swann and Jimmy Anderson.
-The tour started in London in August 2013 and visited Leeds and Newcastle (12th), Edinburgh and Glasgow (13th), Manchester and Liverpool (14th), Sheffield, Nottingham and Birmingham (15th) Cardiff, Bristol and Oxford (16th).
-Londoners were able to see the cars from 12 to 23 August as they took residence at Canary Wharf.
+As part of the convertible launch celebration in the UK, Jaguar launched its #YourTurnBritain campaign; inviting people to share photos that encapsulate the best of modern Britain through social media.
+The best images would win one of four F-Type driving experiences.
+A fleet of Union Jack liveried F-Types embarked on a 'Best of British' promotional tour as part of the car's launch and the campaign.

 David Gandy was featured in a film titled 'Escapism' featuring a Jaguar F-Type convertible.
 In the film, Gandy gave the viewers insight into his life as he invited them on a road trip that started at dusk as he escaped 'the craziness of London'.
 David Gandy: Escapism features the style icon driving his favourite British heritage cars from the C-Type, E-Type and XKSS, through to the very latest F-Type.
 The film was previewed at the 2013 Goodwood Revival.